Sheena Bora case: CBI lists former Mumbai top cop Rakesh Maria, 22 others as 'unrelied' witnesses | Law-Order

 The Central Bureau of Investigation (CBI) has submitted a list of 23 witnesses it would not be examining against former media executive Indrani Mukerjea and other accused in connection with the killing of her daughter Sheena Bora.

-The CBi in the list that includes Mumbai's former police commissioner Rakesh Maria and other police officials said they would not be examined in the trial as they were ''unrelied witnesses''.
+The agency in the list, submitted to a special CBI court here on Thursday, that includes Mumbai's former police commissioner Rakesh Maria and other police officials said they would not be examined in the trial as they were ''unrelied witnesses''.

 Indrani and her two former husbands – Peter Mukerjea and Sanjeev Khanna – are accused of being involved in the killing of Sheena Bora, Indrani's daughter from her first relation.